The best video games of 2022 | CNN Underscored

 Microsoft didn’t end the year with any huge blockbuster Xbox Series X exclusives, but that didn’t mean its first-party efforts weren’t up to snuff.
 Just look at As Dusk Falls from Interior Night, a team made up of veterans from interactive drama powerhouse Quantic Dream.
 Featuring a slick art style and a beautiful yet heartbreaking narrative of two interwoven families, As Dusk Falls' interactive story — in which your decisions shape the narrative — makes it one of the most unique games released this year.
 It doesn’t hurt that there’s a really clever multiplayer feature that allows groups to create their own branching storylines in couch co-op or alongside live viewers on Twitch.

-Nintendo may have a reputation for kid-friendly titles, but the house that Mario built is perfectly capable of heading into more mature territory.
+Nintendo may have a reputation for kid-friendly titles, but the House that Mario Built is perfectly capable of heading into more mature territory.
 There isn’t a better example than Bayonetta 3.
-Developed by Platinum Games, Bayonettta 3's hack-n-slash action is as totally over the top as its multiverse storyline.
-One of the best action games of the year, Bayonetta 3 introduces new mechanics for the lead, including the ability to summon massive infernal demons to fight alongside you, as well as multiple playable characters including newcomer Viola and longtime series staple Jeanne.
+Developed by Platinum Games, Bayonetta 3's hack-'n'-slash action is as totally over the top as its multiverse storyline.
+One of the best action games of the year, Bayonetta 3 introduces new mechanics for the lead, including the ability to summon massive infernal demons to fight alongside you as well as multiple playable characters, including newcomer Viola and longtime series staple Jeanne.

 Another fine Nintendo Switch exclusive released this year, Kirby and the Forgotten Land is the first game in the series to be in full 3D.
 Still maintaining a linear structure, Forgotten Land has players control the lovable pink creature through the cutest apocalyptic wasteland in gaming history.
 Signature gameplay mechanics like Kirby’s copy ability are now upgradable, and you can play with a friend in local co-op.
 However, the new “Mouthful Mode” is where the game really shines, adding a complex and hilarious layer to the game as the titular hero swallows large objects like cars and traffic cones.